-A vehicle is defined thus: “[Y]achts (cutters), helicopters, airplanes, and motor cars specified under Code 8703 of the National Commodity Nomenclature of Foreign Economic Activities that are owned by him/her” (Georgian Tax Code 201.1.c.a )
+A vehicle is defined thus: “[Y]achts (cutters), helicopters, airplanes, and motor cars specified under Code 8703 of the National Commodity Nomenclature of Foreign Economic Activities that are owned by him/her” (GTC Article 201(1)(c.a).

-Individuals are required to file and pay property tax between November 1st and November 15th of each year.
+Individuals are required to submit their property tax declaration before 1st November and pay their property tax by November 15th of each year.